Tawnya Azar

 Composition

-Tawnya (Ravy) Azar is an Assistant Director of Composition and Term Associate Professor of English at George Mason University.
+Tawnya (Ravy) Azar is Term Associate Professor of English at George Mason University.
 She is a graduate of Randolph-Macon Woman’s College and received her M.A. and PhD. in English at The George Washington University.
 Azar has been an instructor of composition and literature in higher education since 2009.
-Her research interests include Digital Literary Culture Studies, the Digital Divide, and Digital Composition.
+Her research interests include Community Engagement, Online Writing Instruction, Digital Composition, and Digital Literary Culture.

 For more information visit: tawnyaazar.com